Bonito Flakes

 Pro Tip

-Steeping in hot water for dashi broth
+Steeping in hot water to create ichiban dashi (primary broth)

 Storage